 Coq au Vin is an iconic French stew that combines tender braised chicken, mirepoix, mushrooms, pearl onions, and fresh herbs in a rich red wine sauce.
-This classic dish is absolutely fantastic and with addition of bacon flavor in the dish itself and some crispy bits on top, it’s an absolute flavor utopia.
+This classic recipe features an addition of bacon flavor in the dish itself and some crispy bits as a garnish just to really send it over the top!

-Like searing chicken in fat.
-Classically, chicken would be seared in lard but bacon fat works very well and commonly available.
+One of those important steps is searing chicken in fat.
+Classically, chicken would be seared in lard, but bacon fat works very well and commonly available.
 You also don’t want to skip the step of marinating the chicken in wine.

 When you sauté the vegetables in layers until golden, you create the base for the sauce.
 Every step will add more and more flavor!